kerberos-io/documentation/72_machinery/84_Outputs/1_disk.md

 After updating the configuration, you'll see that the pixels outside your region of interest (ROI) are made black; the image below illustrates this.

 ![Video privacy](1_disk-io-privacy.png)

+### Throttler

+Control the number of executions by setting a throttling value.
+E.g. if you set throttling to 5, the Disk will only be triggered once in 5 seconds, nevertheless more detections occurred.